By Steve & Tamami Laser reporting from Tokyo, Japan

 Back on the street, we headed toward the incredibly cool Halloween decorations and festivities.

-Here’s our video highlighting the “Halloween Music Festival” activities during October 2017, and some of the themed merchandise inside the shops.
+Here’s our video highlighting the “Halloween Music Festival” activities, and some of the themed merchandise inside the shops.
 We really liked the huge “Mickey-‘o-Lantern” photo opportunity in the center of the street.

 Decorations at the plaza included this spooky setup of characters carving jack-o’-lanterns.
 It’s also a nice picture spot for folks wearing costumes.